Pick Your Battles Wisely

 Each day at work, we face many challenges and opportunities with our fellow team members.
 We often agree on the ultimate goal but have completely different ideas about how to achieve it.
 We often find ourselves arguing about different ways to do things or become irritated because we think someone is doing something the wrong way.
 It’s our natural instinct to try to correct mistakes.
 This impulse leads us to compete or lobby for what we think is right.
 But do we consider the ultimate price we pay just to be right?
 Are we distancing ourselves from our team members as we try to prove something to others?

-Focus this week on where you’re currently at odds with someone or something at work.
+Try focusing on where you’re currently at odds with someone or something at work.
 Ask yourself these questions:

 1. What am I really fighting for?